 The client may be caught in a liquidity squeeze - Given their often short-term nature, hedge fund managers need to be able to disinvest from or close certain positions quickly and efficiently.
 But market liquidity is not always stable, and if liquidity were to decrease suddenly, the hedge fund manager might be unable to disinvest from or close such positions rapidly or at a good price, which may lead to losses.

 The prime broker or custodian may default - Hedge fund managers often have special relationships with so-called "prime" brokers.
-These are stockbrokers that provide the required leveraging and shorting facilities, which collateral is typically provided using assets of the relevant client, and consequently such collateral might be at risk if the prime broker were to default in some way.
-A similar situation could occur with the custodian of the client's funds. some way.
-A similar situation could occur with the custodian of the client's funds
+These are stockbrokers that provide the required leveraging and shorting facilities.
+Prime brokers usually require collateral for these facilities, which collateral is typically provided using assets of the relevant client, and consequently such collateral might be at risk if the prime broker were to default in some way.
+A similar situation could occur with the custodian of the client's funds.